Tensor Regression Networks: Experiments

-\paragraph{Implementation details} We implemented all models using the MXNet library \citep{mxnet} and ran all experiments training with data parallelism across multiple GPUs on Amazon Web Services, with 4 NVIDIA k80 GPUs.
-For training, we adopt the same data augmentation procedure as in the original Residual Networks (ResNets) paper \citep{resnet}.
+We implemented all models using the MXNet library~\citep{mxnet} as well as the PyTorch library~\cite{paszke2017automatic}.
+For all tensor methods, we used the TensorLy library~\cite{tensorly}s.
+The models were trained with data parallelism across multiple GPUs on Amazon Web Services, with 4 NVIDIA k80 GPUs.
+For training on ImageNet, we adopt the same data augmentation procedure as in the original Residual Networks (ResNets) paper~\citep{resnet}.

-When training the layers from scratch, we found it useful to add a batch normalization layer \citep{ioffe2015batch} before and after the TCL/TRL to avoid vanishing or exploding gradients, and to make the layers more robust to changes in the initialization of the factors.
-In addition we constrain the weights of the tensor regression by applying \(\ell_2\) normalization \citep{salimans2016weight} to the factors of the Tucker decomposition.
+When training the layers from scratch, we found it useful to add a batch normalization layer~\citep{ioffe2015batch} before and after the TCL/TRL to avoid vanishing or exploding gradients, and to make the layers more robust to changes in the initialization of the factors.
+In addition, we constrain the weights of the tensor regression by applying \(\ell_2\) normalization~\citep{salimans2016weight} to the factors of the Tucker decomposition.